jhap1982/giveituruguay/2002/2002-06-29 - Festivalpark (Rock Werchter Festival), Werchter, Belgium/README.md

 ## Recordings

+* SBD #1 soundboard audio: soundboard > unknown recorder FM > ? > FLAC Seems to be sourced from a radio broadcast, features "By the Way", "Scar Tissue", "Give It Away", "Soul to Squeeze", "Parallel Universe", "Right on Time", "Fox on the Run" and "Don't Forget Me".
 * AUD #1 audience audio: Dynamic Audio Binaurals > Sony TCD-D7 DAT(M) > FLAC recorded by mikeyh **NOT CIRCULATING**
 * PRO #1 professional video: soundboard > unknown WEB > ASF Sourced from a webcast.
 There's no sound on "Universally Speaking".